-- In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
-GASB Statement No. 84 establishes criteria for state and local governments to identify fiduciary activities and how those activities should be reported.
-The new standard is effective for periods beginning after December 15, 2019.
-The Enterprise will implement the provisions of Statement No. 84 in fiscal year 2021. - 2) In August 2018, the GASB issued Statement No. 90, Accounting and Financial Reporting for Majority Equity Interests.
-GASB Statement No. 90 provides clarification when a government should report a majority equity interest in a legally separate organization as either a component unit or an investment.
-The new standard is effective for periods beginning after December 15, 2019.
-The Enterprise will implement the provisions of Statement No. 90 in fiscal year 2021. - 3) In June 2017, the GASB issued Statement No. 87, Leases.
+- 1) In June 2017, the GASB issued Statement No. 87, Leases.
 GASB Statement No. 87 establishes a single model for lease accounting and requires reporting of certain lease liabilities that currently are not reported.
 The new standard is effective for periods beginning after June 15, 2021.
-The Enterprise will implement the provisions of Statement No. 87 in fiscal year 2022. - 4) In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
+The Enterprise will implement the provisions of Statement No. 87 in fiscal year 2022. - 2) In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 GASB Statement No. 89 establishes accounting requirements for interest cost incurred before the end of a construction period.
 The new standard is effective for periods beginning after December 15, 2020.
-The Enterprise will implement the provisions of Statement No. 89 in fiscal year 2022. - 5) In May 2019, the GASB Issued Statement No. 91, Conduit Debt Obligations.
+The Enterprise will implement the provisions of Statement No. 89 in fiscal year 2022. - 3) In May 2019, the GASB issued Statement No. 91, Conduit Debt Obligations.
 GASB Statement No. 91 enhances the compatibility and consistency of conduit debt obligation reporting and reporting of related transactions by State and local government issuers.
 The new standard is effective for periods beginning after December 15, 2021.
-The Enterprise will implement the provisions of Statement No. 91 in fiscal year 2023. - 6) In January 2020, the GASB issued Statement No. 92, Omnibus 2020.
+The Enterprise will implement the provisions of Statement No. 91 in fiscal year 2023. - 4) In January 2020, the GASB issued Statement No. 92, Omnibus 2020.
 GASB Statement No. 92 addresses practice issues that have been identified during implementation and application of certain GASB Statements.
 The new standard is effective for periods beginning after June 15, 2021.
-The Enterprise will implement the provisions of Statement No. 92 in fiscal year 2022. - 7) In March 2020, the GASB Issued Statement No. 93, Replacement of Interbank Offered Rates (IBOR).
-The objective of this Statement is to address those and other accounting and financial reporting implications that result from the replacement of an IBOR.
-The new standard is effective for periods beginning after June 15, 2021.
-The Enterprise will implement the provisions of Statement No. 93 in fiscal year 2022.
+The Enterprise will implement the provisions of Statement No. 92 in fiscal year 2022.

 Notes to Financial Statements

-June 30, 2020 and 2019
+June 30, 2021 and 2020

 (Dollars in thousands, unless otherwise stated)

-- 8) In March 2020, the GASB Issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
+- 5) In March 2020, the GASB issued Statement No. 93, Replacement of Interbank Offered Rates (IBOR).
+The objective of this Statement is to address those and other accounting and financial reporting implications that result from the replacement of an IBOR.
+The new standard is effective for periods beginning after June 15, 2021.
+The Enterprise will implement the provisions of Statement No. 93 in fiscal year 2022. - 6) In March 2020, the GASB Issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
 The primary objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
 The new standard is effective for periods beginning after June 15, 2022.
-The Enterprise will implement the provisions of Statement No. 94 in fiscal year 2023. - 9) In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
+The Enterprise will implement the provisions of Statement No. 94 in fiscal year 2023. - 7) In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) by a government.
 The new standard is effective for periods beginning after June 15, 2022.
-The Enterprise will implement the provisions of Statement No. 96 in fiscal year 2023. - 10) In June 2020, the GASB issued Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32.
-GASB Statement No. 97 clarifies rules related to reporting of fiduciary activities under Statements No. 14 and No. 84 and enhances the accounting and financial reporting of IRS Code section 457 plans that meet the definition of a pension plan.
-The new standard is effective for periods beginning after June 15, 2021.
-The Enterprise will implement the provisions of Statement No. 97 in fiscal year 2022.
+The Enterprise will implement the provisions of Statement No. 96 in fiscal year 2023.